Book Now

 We provide 3-star hotel accommodation for four nights in Kathmandu and simple lodge/teahouse accommodation for the rest of the six nights on the Everest panorama trek.
 The rooms are basic, usually just a bed with a pillow and blankets on Trek Lodge/guest house.
 Please remember that some are basic, and a sense of adventure is necessary.

-Hotel upgrades in Kathmandu are available on the Everest panorama trek as plenty of luxury 4 - 5-star hotels are available.
+Note: Hotel upgrades in Kathmandu are available on the Everest panorama trek as plenty of luxury 4 - 5-star hotels are available.
 Let us know if you want to upgrade the hotels in Kathmandu.

-Meals & Drinks on Everest Panorama Trek
+Meals and Drinks on Everest Panorama Trek

 The Everest panorama trek costs include 22 meals (Ten breakfasts, six lunches, and six dinners).
 We provide meals in the lodges along the trail, and you have breakfast, dinner, and lunch at the lodge available along the trails.

 On the Everest panorama trek, you find many Nepali and Western meals and drinks (coffee, tea, milk, soft drinks, and beer).
 However, the drinks are not included in the cost.
-You can buy them yourself at the available lodge/guest house.
+You can buy them yourself at the lodge/guest house that is available.
+We advise you to bring water purification pills/medicine while coming for the Everest panorama trek.
+Since you have normal water for free, use the medicine and drink.
+You can also buy bottled water or boiled/safe water.

 Travel Insurance for Everest Panorama Trek

+It would help if you had a travel insurance policy to do the Everest panorama trek, as there is always a risk of sickness or injury that may happen while you are trekking.
 We do everything to transfer you to the nearest hospital in case of sickness or injury, and you are entirely liable for all the expenses incurred in the evacuation/rescue.
 Please make sure that your insurance policy covers all these expenses.

-• Q1.
-How difficult is Everest Panorama Trek?
+How difficult is the Everest Panorama Trek?

+As we have already said, Everest panorama trek is a moderate trek.
+You need any previous trekking experience to do this trek However, Everest panorama trek is adventurous, which means there are a many steep actions and long ascends and descends.
 You cannot expect anything less than this in the Himalayas.
 The trail moves along the foothills of the lush green hills and mountains.
 Walking through the forested path and crossing suspension bridges frequently might be too much for some trekkers.

 Regarding facilities, as you do not touch a very high altitude during the trek, there'll be no issues with general services like internet and charging.
 The chances of altitude sickness are low, too, because our Everest panorama trek itinerary has ample rest days, and we do not ascend more than 500 meters a day.